paulkarpenko/us-code-ui/uscode/title-02-the-congress/chapter-045-congressional-pay-and-benefits.md

 #### References in Text
 The General Schedule, referred to in subsec. (a), is set out under [section 5332 of Title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section5332&num=0&edition=prelim), Government Organization and Employees.

 The effective date of the amendments made by section 212 of the Legislative Branch Appropriations Act, 2020, referred to in subsec. (a), is the effective date of section 212 of div.
 E of Pub.
-L. 116–94, which is set out in a note below.
+L. 116–94.
+See Effective Date of 2019 Amendment note below.

 #### Codification
 Section was formerly classified to [section 60a–1b of this title](./chapter-004-officers-and-employees-of-senate-and-house-of-representatives.md#section-60a-1b) prior to editorial reclassification and renumbering as this section.